 “Keep them from getting purchase.
 I’ll row us to safety.”

 What?
 Meresh stared at the approaching horrors.
 He could barely draw breath, let alone fight them off.
 Yet as the first lunged for the boat, he instinctively swung his oar, knocking it away.

-Meresh swung again and again but for every one he struck, three surged forward and his arms already ached and shook.
+Meresh swung again and again but for every one he struck, three surged forward, and his arms already ached and shook.

 It was too much!
 One made it half over before it could be knocked free but then more had grip.
 They were being overwhelmed!
 Panic afforded Meresh a surge of speed but it soon faded.
 Then from ledges either side of the looming passage more beasts pounced.
 These were serpents with wings and human heads, armed with spears.
 Meresh buried his head in fear.
 If only he could remember those spells!
-But no spears hit him, and looking up, he saw the flying serpents plunging their spears into the corpses.
+But no spears hit him.
+Looking up, he saw the flying serpents plunging their spears into the corpses.

 They were saved!
 Meresh slumped back against the boat edge, exhausted and still shaking.

 Entering the passage, all direction was lost.
 It turned and turned, always in the same direction.
 It felt like they were going in circles and back really was wasn’t the way Meresh wanted to travel.
 Just the memory of those damned corpses made his skin crawl.
 But finally they emerged at a bank of sand.
 He could just make out more water beyond.

 As Meresh climbed from the boat, Seti lifted it, balancing it on his shoulder.
 Meresh stared.
 A pharaoh doing his own lifting?
 He almost offered to help but then his anger crept back.

 It was hard not to admire the king’s strength as he carried a heavy boat with little discomfort.
 Perhaps, he was a god after all.
 Not that it lessened his previous crime.